Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 This formula provides a metric for assessing the percentage difference between the observed and standard values, facilitating an evaluation of the accuracy of the models in estimating the behavior of the measurement circuit.

 All simulation input parameters for every ground resistance measurement circuit, along with their corresponding results, are accessible in the Excel file [[reduce_scale_251223.xlsx](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/reduce_scale_251223.xlsx)].
-The obtained results demonstrate a robust agreement, with a Mean Absolute Percentage Error of of (1.75 ± 0.20) %, between the values registered by the clamp-on meter and those predicted by the proposed equivalent electrical circuit model.
-It is important to mention that an error propagation study was carried out to address measurement uncertainties.

 ### Table of Results